Few people look forward to their annual employee evaluation, but I don't think that's a big secret.

-So why do we conduct evaluations at all?
-What is it about this process that so many organizations find attractive, and how has it persisted for so long?
+So why do we conduct annual evaluations at all?
+What is it about this process that so many organizations find attractive how has it persisted for so long?
 In many cases, it's the mindset of "this is how we've always done it" or "if it isn't broken, don't fix it" that has perpetuated the use of annual employee evaluations.

-It's time to fix it.
+It's time to fix them.

-They're an overly simplistic measurement for a complicated subject.
+1. They're an overly simplistic measurement for a complicated subject.

-"Companies started embracing the review system in the 1960s and '70s, hoping to manage bigger workforces more effectively.
-They needed a uniform grading system."
+Companies started embracing the review system in the 1960s and 70s, hoping to manage bigger workforces more effectively.
+They needed a uniform grading system.

 On a five point scale, there's no room for context.